rwinch/spring-framework-wiki/Contributor-guidelines.md

 You do not need to include your token/id.
 Please add the statement above to all future pull requests as well, simply so the Spring Framework team knows immediately that this process is complete.

+## Create your branch from `master`

+At any given time, Spring Framework's `master` branch represents the version currently under development.
+For example, if 3.1.1 was the latest Spring Framework release, `master` represents 3.2.0 development, and the `3.1.x` branch represents 3.1.2 development.

+Create your topic branch to be submitted as a pull request from `master`.
+The Spring team will consider your pull request for backporting to maintenance versions (e.g. 3.1.2) on a case-by-case basis; you don't need to worry about submitting anything for backporting.

+## Use short branch names

+Branches used when submitting pull requests should preferably be named according to JIRA issues, e.g. 'SPR-1234'.
+Otherwise, use succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc.  In [fork-and-edit](https://github.com/blog/844-forking-with-the-edit-button) cases, the GitHub default 'patch-1' is fine as well.
+This is important, because branch names show up in the merge commits that result from accepting pull requests, and should be as expressive and concise as possible.

 ## Mind the whitespace

 Please carefully follow the whitespace and formatting conventions already present in the framework.